soxueren/atsd/administration/corrupted-zookeeper.md

  ps -ef | grep '[h]base'
 ```

-If there is still an output, kill processes with flag –9:
+If there is still an output, kill the processes with flag –9:

 ```sh
  ps -ef | grep '[h]base' | awk '{print $2}' | xargs kill -9